sagarnilay/crypto_dashboard/README.md

 # crypto_dashboard

-A simple cryptocurrency dashboard that shows the top cryptocurrencies, information about the cryptocurrencies, the top exchanges and their information
+A cryptocurrency dashboard that shows the top cryptocurrencies, information about the cryptocurrencies, the top exchanges and their information